-Greg successfully represented a publicly traded, clean energy company in a wide-ranging dispute with an international energy company concerning exclusive rights and over US$1 billion in claims and counterclaims.
+Greg’s matters are frequently multifaceted, with parallel or related proceedings in multiple forums.
+For example, Greg successfully represented a publicly traded, clean energy company in a wide-ranging dispute with an international energy company concerning exclusive rights and more than US$1 billion in claims and counterclaims.
 The dispute featured parallel arbitrations seated in London and Singapore, three arbitrations seated in Korea, a books-and-records demand in Delaware Chancery Court, and a securities claim in the U.S. District Court for the Southern District of New York.
-After a bench trial, he obtained a landmark decision for a publicly traded fuel cell company in the Delaware action.
-Since then, the parties have entered into a settlement agreement, including a multi-million dollar order for its modules, confirming the fuel cell company’s exclusive rights to market its technology in Asia.
+After a bench trial, he obtained a landmark decision for the client in the Delaware action.
+The parties entered into a settlement agreement, including a multimillion-dollar order for its modules, confirming the fuel cell company’s exclusive rights to market its technology in Asia.
 All claims against the fuel cell company were dismissed with prejudice and without compensation.

 Further in the energy space, Greg has served as lead counsel in a number of international arbitration and international litigation matters.
 He represented a consortium of U.S. and international oil and gas companies in a US$2 billion dispute related to off-shore oil leases.
 He represented a Swiss drilling company in connection with a dispute stemming from an acquisition related to hundreds of millions of dollars in customs duties for a Brazilian oil rig.
 In both matters, Greg’s clients prevailed.